ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_ListRulesReader ListRulesReader is a Reader for the ListRules structure._
+_ListRulesReader ListRulesReader ListRulesReader ListRulesReader is a Reader for
+the ListRules structure._

 #### Properties